RaminSaljoughinejad/Python-3.0-Course/README.md

 # Python 3.x Programming

-These notebooks and files have been designed mainly for my students at:
+These notebooks and files are designed mainly for my students at:

 [#1589F0](Chamran University of Kerman) - University Lectures